 Trauma and PTSD Therapy

-These responses often manifest themselves in the form of anxiety, depression, self-destructive behavior, panic attacks, rage and addictions.
-Unfortunately many people do not seek help for their trauma because they think that they will have to relive the traumatic experience as a part of the process.
+These responses often manifest themselves in the form of anxiety, depression, self-destructive behavior, panic attacks, rage, and addictions.
+Unfortunately, many people do not seek help for their trauma because they think they will have to relive the traumatic experience as a part of the process.

 Are Trauma and Addiction Connected?

 Millions of Americans suffer from addiction and substance dependence.
 Addiction continues to be heavily stigmatized and often criminalized despite current research showing that it is often influenced by numerous mental and psychological problems, including trauma.
 For this reason, addiction treatment has advanced significantly over the past 20 years to treat the underlying causes such as trauma, anxiety, depression and many other disorders.